What is the Audubon Master Birder Program?

 Step 1 - Send email

-Contact the Master Birder Program at: firstname.lastname@example.org.
+Contact the Master Birder Program at: email@example.com.
 You will receive updates, important date notifications, and the formal application.
+(If you do not receive the information you requested within 72 hours, please check your spam folder, and contact the AMB office.)

 Step 2 - Attend Orientation Meeting